About This Guide

 The United States Copyright Office defines copyright as “a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of ‘original works of authorship,’ including literary, dramatic, musical, artistic, and certain other intellectual works.
 This protection is available to both published and unpublished works.”
 Images on the internet are protected by copyright, even when this is not stated by the owner of the image (a copyright symbol may not be present).
 Remember, if you are not the creator, you need permission.
 Some exceptions exist, such as Fair Use and Public Domain, that allow you to appropriately use works as a creator of new materials.

 Public Domain, according to the United States Copyright Office, refers to “a work of authorship… [that] is no longer under copyright protection or it failed to meet the requirements for copyright protection.
 Works in the public domain may be used freely without the permission of the former copyright owner.”
-This means you do not have to ask permission when a work, like an image, falls into the category of the Public Domain, but it is always good practice to give credit.
+This means you do not have to ask permission when a work falls into the category of the Public Domain, but it is always good practice to give credit.

 Remember to always cite images, both in the text with a caption, and in the bibliography or references.
 Do not use more than five images by any one artist or photographer, and not more than 10% or 15 images from any one published collective work.